A scikit-based Python environment for performing multi-label classification: The scikit-multilearn library

-The steps for using scikit-multilearn are very simple: loading the data, selecting the method and performing classification.
-The library supports loading matrices from all well-established formats thanks to \texttt{scipy} and operates on scipy/numpy representations internally, converting to dense matrices or lists of lists only if required by a scikit-base classifier, if one is employed in the problem transformation scenario.
+\paragraph{Using scikit-multilearn.} The steps for using scikit-multilearn are very simple: loading the data, selecting the method and performing classification.
+The library supports loading matrices from all well-established formats thanks to scipy and operates on scipy/numpy representations internally, converting to dense matrices or lists of lists only if required by a scikit-base classifier, if one is employed in the problem transformation scenario.

+\paragraph{Other output types and subproblems.} Scikit-multilearn does not support multi-label regression or multi-output prediction at the moment.
+Multi-label regression is considered for future releases, while multi-output approaches will not be supported due to scikit-multilearn's concentration on efficient sparse matrix usage throughout the codebase.
+Extreme Multi-label Classification is not the main focus of scikit-multilearn but both the label network embedding methods and label space partitioning methods are capable of handling extreme multi-label datasets.
+Keras-based deep learning models can also be deployed with the label partitioning strategy to solve extreme multi-label problems.

-\texttt{scikit-multilearn} provides three sub packages following the established categorization of multi-label methods: method adaptation approach (in \texttt{skmultilearn.adapt}), problem transformation approach (in \texttt{skmultilearn.pt}) and ensembles of the two (in \texttt{skmultilearn.\allowbreak ensemble}).
-To use multi-label adapted version of a single-label method one only needs to import it and instantiate an object of the class.
+\paragraph{Structure of scikit-multilearn.} Scikit-multilearn provides three subpackages following the established categorization of multi-label methods: method adaptation approach (in \texttt{skmultilearn.adapt}), problem transformation approach (in \texttt{skmultilearn.\allowbreak pt}) and ensembles of the two (in \texttt{skmultilearn.\allowbreak ensemble}).
+The label space division methods and label relationship graph builders are present in \texttt{skmultilearn.\allowbreak cluster}.
+To use multi-label-adapted version of a single-label method one only needs to import it and instantiate an object of the class.
 A problem transformation approach takes a scikit-learn compatible base classifier and optional information whether the base classifier supports sparse input.
 Ensemble methods require a classifier and relevant method's parameters.
 The classifier is trained using the fit method, which takes the training input and output matrices, and classification is performed using the predict method on test observations - just as in scikit-learn.
-The meka wrapper provides a scikit compatible classifier class in skmultilearn.meka.
+The Meka wrapper provides a scikit compatible classifier class in \texttt{skmultilearn.meka}.
+Dataset download, loading and manipulation tools are available in \texttt{skmultilearn.\allowbreak dataset}.
+Multi-label data stratification methods and dataset fold division quality measures are available in \texttt{skmultilearn.\allowbreak model\_selection}.
+Multi-label embedding approaches are located in \texttt{skmultilearn.\allowbreak embeddings}.

-\section{Documentation and Availability}
+\subsection{Documentation and Availability}